Bra size: Manufacturer design standards

 Bra-labeling systems used around the world are at times misleading and confusing.
 Cup and band sizes vary around the world.
 In countries that have adopted the European EN 13402 dress-size standard, the torso is measured in centimetres and rounded to the nearest multiple of 5 cm.
 Bra-fitting experts in the United Kingdom state that many women who buy off the rack without professional assistance wear up to two sizes too small.

 Manufacturer Fruit of the Loom attempted to solve the problem of finding a well-fitting bra for asymmetrical breasts by introducing Pick Your Perfect Bra, which allow women to choose a bra with two different cup sizes, although it is only available in A through D cup sizes.

 One very prominent discrepancy between the sizing systems is the fact that the US band sizes, based on inches, does not correspond to its centimeter based EU counterpart.
-E.g. 30in equals 76 cm which would suggest that US band size 30 is equivalent EU band size 75.
-However, this is not correct.
-Instead, US band size 30 corresponds to EU band size 65 and UK band size 34.
-This discrepancy stems from the fact that US band sizes were originally based on above bust and under armpit measurement while EU and UK band sizes are based on under bust measurement.
-This causes confusion and is what led to the Underbust +4 measuring method.

 There are several sizing systems in different countries.

 Cup size is determined by one of two methods: in the US and UK, increasing cup size every inch method; and in all other systems by increasing cup size for every two centimeters.
 Since one inch equals 2.54 centimeters, there is considerable discrepancy between the systems, which becomes more exaggerated as cup sizes increase.
 Many bras are only available in 36 sizes.